Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Evaluation

 \section{Evaluation}

-We evaluate the learning algorithm's performance across 7 rope types and provide 4 variations of the flying knot demonstration.
-We define a successful flying knot as achieving a topological knot in a rope hanging down at the end of motion (e.g. a knot being tied then untied during motion is a failure).
-Given a flying-knot demonstration, we compare the success of the Task-Level ILC system against two common approaches: direct tracking of the human demonstrator (hand motion) and ILC learning of task progression (rope motion).
+We evaluate the learning algorithm's performance across 7 rope types (\cref{fig:ropes}) and provide 4 variations of the flying knot demonstration (\cref{fig:demos}).
+We define a successful flying knot as achieving a topological overhand knot in a rope hanging down at the end of motion (e.g. a knot being tied then untied during motion is a failure).
+Given a flying-knot demonstration, we compare the success of our Task-Level ILC approach against two common approaches: direct tracking of the human demonstrator (hand motion) and equally-weighted ILC learning of task progression (rope motion).
 The resulting commands are tested for robustness with 40 trials.
 We then evaluate the transfer of a learned command across rope types and, finally, assess the system's learning robustness with respect to model parameters.
-Any successful command is 100\% successful, but continued learning can degrade commands, therefore learning should stop at the first success.